 There is an extra word, la, added at the bottom left on banknote.
 Additionally, some lettering along the bottom of the extract is not reproduced on the banknote.
 On the left, a small portion of the lettering is omitted on the banknote, and the design is slightly rearranged around the area.

-When the size of the section of Lebor na hÚdire used on the reverse of the banknote is compared to the banknote, it can be seen that the detail is nearly twice as big on the note.
+When the size of the section of Lebor na hÚdire used on the reverse of the Irish one pound note is compared to an actual banknote, it can be seen that the detail is nearly twice as big on the note.
 The original stylised letter R is 31.5 mm tall.
 On the banknote it is 60 mm tall.

-The Irish Queen Medb One Pound note was a radical design change from the old 'Lady Lavery' One Pound note which it replaced.
+The Queen Medb Irish One Pound note was a radical design change from the old 'Lady Lavery' Irish One Pound note which it replaced.
 The Series A 'Lavery' design banknotes had been in circulation since 1928.

 One Pound was the most common denomination note in circulation.
 The new Queen Medb pound note was a banknote that almost everyone would encounter immediately upon its release.